auniquesun/project/bert-crf/README.md

 # BERT Sequence Labeling
 Fine-tuning Google's BERT for sequence tagging on datasets provided by our framework.
 The original version contains some hard codes and lacks corresponding annotations, which is inconvenient to understand.
-So in this updated version,there are some new ideas and tricks（on data Preprocessing and layer design）that can help you quickly implement the fine-tuning model.
+So in this updated version,there are some new ideas and tricks on data preprocessing and layer design that can help you quickly implement the fine-tuning model.
 You just need to try to modify crf_layer or softmax_layer.

 ### Folder Description:
 ```